fonkamloic/College-student-dashboard/README.md

 - Share resources with other students (documents ,answers and even laughs).
 - Discuss about a topic like "Google's New operating system".
-- Chat privately with other student.
+- Chat privately with other students.

 Note: More is still to be implemented but for now, let us just do the basics.